Animal ethics

 How do I ensure my application is appropriate for AEC review?

-• Plain English language is used throughout, to the extent possible.
+- To use plain English language throughout, to the extent possible.

-• A glossary is provided where scientific language is unavoidable and can be explained.
+- Provide a glossary of terms where scientific language is unavoidable and can be explained.

-• Easy to read and easy to understand protocol that describes the ‘whole life’ of the animals and addresses the impact of both individual procedures and the total welfare of the animal and the collective group.
+- To use easy to read and easy to understand protocols that describes the ‘whole life’ of the animals and addresses the impact of both individual procedures and the total welfare of the animal and the collective group.

-• Approved and current SOPs are used, so AEC does not need to look through those aspects for every project.
+- Approved and current SOPs are used so the AEC does not need to look through those aspects for every project.

 What is the definition of an animal?